 Of course, the opposite of the above is also true; one person can strongly affect the many.
 History is dotted with individuals who have stood out from the crowd and changed the fabric of society for good or ill.
 And we have all been in situations where one person assumes control with the strength of their personality.

-A Google® search of the word `love` in 2006 returned over a billion web pages.
+A Google® search of the word `love` in 2020 returned over 17 billion web pages.
 A click on the definition link takes you to a full page of the different ways the word is used.
 Included in the list are words like deep affection, fondness, caring, sexual passion, emotional attachment, strong enthusiasm and charity.
 It would be quite safe to say that it is a word used world-

 Then there are the qualities and characteristics of love that are defined as something else.
 Under the heading of "good manners" we teach our children to share, be courteous and treat other people with respect.
 Businesses and universities teach `ethical behaviour`.
 The military and other institutions promote `a code of conduct` that includes honour, respect and caring.
 Empowerment and altruism are modern day buzz words that embody the concept of unselfishness, humanity and self-